 - 11.1 The AECT is conducted through an interview (of approximately 20 minutes) to determine the language proficiency level of the candidate.
-The test is conducted by two CAAS authorised testers, at an approved testing centre.
-Candidates who are required or intend to take the AECT are to contact Regional English Language Centre, exams@relc.org.sg, to make arrangements to take the test.
-The fees for AECT will be determined by the appointed test centre. - 11.2 The test comprises the following three parts:
+The test is conducted by two language testers from an authorised testing centre.
+A candidate who is required or intend to take the AECT are to contact Regional English Language Centre, exams@relc.org.sg. to make arrangements to take the test.
+The fees for AECT will be determined by the authorised test centre. - 11.2 The test comprises the following three parts: